Oscar-Lopez-Projects/Oscar-Lopez-Projects/README.md

 - I’m currently working on creating a functional application for a business called Modesto Jello Cakes.
 - I'm very passionate about powerlifting and working out.
 In the future I plan on creating a fitness app!
 - Currently looking for a full-time position as either a full-stack developer or front-end Developer.
-- I'm also learning Node.Js, which I'm really enjoying.
-Definetly a lot easier than Java!
+- I'm also learning Node.Js
 - ⚡ Fun fact: I'm a huge lakers fan

 🥇 Experience/Stack: